juanandresgs/lush_cyberpunk.nvim/README.md

-A Lush Theme for Neovim.
+Cyberpunk 2077 Theme based on Lush for Neovim.
 ===

 See: http://git.io/lush.nvim for more information on Lush and a helper script